netw0rm/atlaskit/packages/drag-and-drop/docs/USAGE.md

 innerRef: (Element) => void
 ```

-- `provided.draggableStyle (?DraggableStyle)`: This is an object that contains an a number of styles that needs to be applied to the `Draggable`.
+- `provided.draggableStyle (?DraggableStyle)`: This is an `Object` or `null` that contains an a number of styles that needs to be applied to the `Draggable`.
 This needs to be applied to the same node that you apply `provided.innerRef` to.
 The controls the movement of the draggable when it is dragging and not dragging.
 You are welcome to add your own styles to this object - but please do not remove or replace any of the properties.

 ```js
 <Draggable draggableId="draggable-1">